NYSCP Operation Choice - North Yorkshire

 Who is responsible for obtaining details of which school the suspect attends?

-This is the responsibility of the OIC and should be done at the same time of obtaining consent.
+This is the responsibility of the OIC and should be done at the same time as obtaining consent.

 The OIC should return the suspect home to their parent/guardian and discuss with them the option of consenting to Op Choice.

-If a suspect is interviewed in relation to drugs possession in conjunction with other offences, does this mean they are not eligible for the Op Choice process?
+If a suspect is interviewed in relation to drug possession in conjunction with other offences, does this mean they are not eligible for the Op Choice process?

-No, they can still be referred into the process.
+No, they can still be referred to the process.

 Whose responsibility is it to monitor the retention of the drugs seized?

-The OIC will seize and book the drugs into POTF, they will be retained for a such a period until the suspect has begun to engage effectively with the process.
+The OIC will seize and book the drugs into POTF.
+They will be retained for such a period until the suspect has begun to engage effectively with the process.
 They will not be tested.
 The SLO will inform the OIC when it is appropriate to dispose of the drugs.

 How do I task the SLO to begin the OP Choice process?